Infrastructure

 Slow approvals of Public Private Partnerships usually puts off high quality investors.

-According to Lamu Port South Sudan, Ethiopia Transport (Lapsset) corridor chairman Francis Muthaura, the Public Private Partnership Act that was legislated in 2013 should be reviewed urgently to cut bureaucracy and speed up execution of projects.
+According to Lamu Port South Sudan, Ethiopia Transport (Lapsset) corridor chairman Francis Muthaura, the Public Private Partnership Act that was legislated in 2013 should be reviewed urgently to cut bureaucracy and speed up the execution of projects.

 “If you are oversensitive then you may never make any decision.
-On Lapsset where most of our projects are supposed to be implemented through PPP many of the proposals we have made have not taken off, so there is a problem,” the Lapsset chairman said.
+On Lapsset where most of our projects are supposed to be implemented through PPP, many of the proposals we have made have not taken off, so there is a problem,” the Lapsset chairman said.

 Mr Muthaura however assured that construction of the Sh2.5 trillion Lapsset project remains on course with its completion still scheduled to take place by 2030.

-Although Lapsset is a 20-year project, most of projects were expected to be completed by 2015 but this did not happen due to various reasons among them land acquisition challenges.
+Although Lapsset is a 20-year project, most of the projects were expected to be completed by 2015 but this did not happen due to various reasons among them land acquisition challenges.

-Several benchmarks have, however, been successfully completed.
+Several benchmarks have, however, been completed.
 These include highways such as the one from Isiolo to Moyale.
 Kenya has also signed an agreement with a South African consortium to build a highway from Lamu to Isiolo, Mr Muthaura said.

 Construction of the first three berths at the Lamu Port is currently ongoing, with the first berth expected to be complete by June, and the remaining two berths set for completion in 2020.